Spring and summer 2020 Maker workshops registration is now open.

 |6||7 Physical Computing w/Arduino||8 Electronics for Makers||9 Physical Computing w/Micro:bit||10|

 |27||28 Laser & Vinyl Cutters||29 3-D Modeling & Printing||30 Making with Music 1||1|

 |4||5 Design & Operate a Makerspace||6 Project Design||7 Making with Music 2||8|

 |15||16||17 Physical Computing w/Arduino||18 Electronics for Makers||19 Physical Computing w/Micro:bit|

 |22 Design & Operate a Makerspace||23 3-D Modeling & Printing||24 Laser & Vinyl Cutters||25||26|

 |6 3-D Modeling & Printing||7 Laser & Vinyl Cutters||8 Electronics for Makers||9 Project Design||10 Physical Computing w/Micro:bit|

 |13 Design & Operate a Makerspace||14 3-D Modeling & Printing||15 Laser & Vinyl Cutters||16 Master Making in the Classroom Day 1||17 Master Making in the Classroom Day 2|

 3-D Modeling and Printing

-Learn and practice 3D printing, from solid modeling with Tinkercad, to prepping models for print, to the effective use of 3-D printer with a classroom of students.
+Learn and practice 3D printing, from solid modeling with Tinkercad, to prepping (slicing) models for print, to changing filament and removing parts.
+Learn strategies for the effective use of a 3-D printer with a classroom of students.
 Practice with one of our sample projects and leave with an original print of your own.
-Register

 Laser Cutter, Vinyl Cutter, and 2-D Modeling